HarishDubbaka/Azure_Terraform/Day05/Readme.md

 Variables are **placeholders for values** that make your Terraform code reusable, flexible, and easier to manage across environments.

-- **Input Variables** → Accept values from users or external sources.
+- **Input Variables** → These are used to receive values from the user, the environment, or external sources during the Terraform execution.
+They act as parameters to your Terraform configuration..
-- **Output Variables** → Expose values after deployment (e.g., resource names, IDs).
-- **Local Variables** → Internal computed values to reduce duplication and improve readability.
+- **Output Variables** → These are used to expose values derived from your infrastructure deployment.
+They allow you to retrieve information about the provisioned resources and use them in other applications or systems.
+- **Local Variables** → Terraform Locals are named values which can be assigned and used in your code.
+It mainly serves the purpose of reducing duplication within the Terraform code.
+When you use Locals in the code, since you are reducing duplication of the same value, you also increase the readability of the code.

+Terraform input variables are categorized into **primitive types** and **complex types**.
+Let me break them down clearly:
 ---

 ## 🔹 Primitive Types